achi08rbb/nfl_project/setup/README.md

     ```
     gcloud auth application-default login
     ```
 9. You have set up your GCP!
+Let's build the infrastracture.

 # **Terraform**